nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 #### Extended PaymentAuth flow

-In this scenario, the relying party is a third party like a merchant or a merchant's PSP (PSP' hereafter) which is requesting the A2Pay issued by the the holders PSP.
-After receiving the A2Pay', the PSP' must forward it along with the original payment request object to the issuing PSP for verification and/or execution of the payment transaction.
+In this scenario, the relying party is a third party, such as a merchant or the merchant’s Payment Service Provider (referred to as PSP’ hereafter).
+PSP' initiates the process by requesting the A2Pay issued by the holder’s PSP.
+Once PSP' receives the A2Pay', it is obligated to forward it, along with the original payment request object, to the issuing PSP.
+The issuing PSP then performs the necessary verification and/or executes the payment transaction.

 ```mermaid